Configuration

 You can also use the small

-aliases to use the default configured small and large models.
+model aliases to use the default configured small, large and vision-enabled models.

 Large models are typically in the OpenAI gpt-4 reasoning range and can be used for more complex tasks.